Not According to Plan

 Do you find yourself with an acceptance letter for graduate school at a point you had hoped you would be accepting a marriage proposal?
 Do you wish you were dating, but instead spend your Friday evenings mentoring a young teenager from church?
 Do you wish you were soaring in your career, but find yourself on the low rung of the ladder or in a field unrelated to your field of studies?
 Are you a newly married woman suddenly expecting an unexpected baby?
 Or possibly you’re wondering if you’ll ever be able to conceive.
 Whatever your circumstances, things regularly don’t go according to plan.
 That’s the norm in this fallen world.

-My husband and I have a friend who is teaching us a lot about how to respond to what the Lord purposes, especially when it's wildly out-of-step with our plans.
+My husband and I have a friend who is teaching us a lot about how to respond to what the Lord purposes, especially when it’s wildly out-of-step with our plans.
 He has a rare medical condition called Severe Combined Immunodeficiency, or SCID for short, that renders him without an immune system.
 We met him at the seminary where he is getting his Ph.D.
 His Ph.D.
 My first thought was, why?
 Why go through all that work and take on all that expense for a degree you may never get to use or use for such a short time?
-Not only is he getting his Ph.D., he's doing so with a wife who married him knowing she might be a young widow and a baby who was conceived with the knowledge that the disease is genetic.
+Not only is he getting his Ph.D., he’s doing so with a wife who married him knowing she might be a young widow and a baby who was conceived with the knowledge that the disease is genetic.
+Because SCID is X-linked and the baby they were expecting was a boy, he wasn’t at risk of the disease.
+If Matt and Ashleigh have all boys, the disease will stop.
+If they have any girls, their daughters will automatically carry SCID, which could then show up in their sons (50/50 chance).
 Again I wondered, why?
 As Matt faces death daily, he is a walking lesson in how to live.

 Time Is Short